Classification of E_0--Semigroups by Product Systems: Cocycle conjugacy of --semigroups

 \bcor Two \nbd{E_0}semigroups $\vt$ and $\theta$ on $\cA$ are unitary cocycle equivalent if and only if they are unitary cocycle inner conjugate. \ecor

 It is easy to check that also unitary cocycle conjugacy or equivalence are equivalence relations.
-It is unitary cocycle conjugacy that, usually, corresponds to cocycle conjugacy in literature; see, for instance, Takesaki \cite[Definition X.1.5]{Tak03a}.
+It is unitary cocycle conjugacy that, usually, corresponds to cocycle conjugacy in the literature; see, for instance, Takesaki \cite[Definition X.1.5]{Tak03a}.
 But be aware that this notion refers rather to the context of groups, not so much to semigroups.

-We do not tackle the questions whether every inner cocycle is implemented by a unitary left cocycle, or to what extent the cocycle $\beta$ is nonunique.
+We do not tackle the questions whether every inner cocycle is implemented by a unitary left cocycle, or to what extent the cocycle $\beta$ is non-unique.
+(See, however, again Remark \ref{nunicocrem}.)
 We just mention the following easy to prove fact.
 (Recall that a left cocycle $u$ with respect to $\vt$ is local if $u_t\vt_t(a)=\vt_t(a)u_t$ for all $t\in\bS,a\in\cA$.
 Every local left cocycle is also a right cocycle.
 Therefore, we usually say just local cocycle.)

 \bprop Two unitary left cocycles $u$ and $v$ implement the same inner cocycle $\beta$ if and only if the elements $v_t^*u_t$ form a local cocycle. \eprop